viresh-ratnakar/exolve/README.md

   if the window is resized.
 The number of columns can only be one of the following: 1 (which is the same as what we get without the columnar-layout option, when the available width is too small), 2, or 3.
+  As of February 2021, columnar layout is quirky: Chrome supports it best, but all browsers seem to have some peculiarities.
 - **`hide-inferred-numbers`** If this option is specified, then the software does not display any clue numbers that were automatically inferred.
 Setters using non-numeric clue labels may want to specify this option.